-- Analyse and apply specialised problem-solving skills in identifying, conceptualising, designing, and implementing methods of inquiry to address complex and challenging problems within Gerontology with specific reference to the content of bio-medical and social theories. - Design and implement a strategy for the processing and management of information, in order to conduct a comprehensive review of leading and current research in the area of Gerontology to produce significant insights in bio-medical and social theories. - Engage and initiate in academic and educational discourse to report and defend substantial ideas that are the results of research in the area of Gerontology to produce significant insights in biomedical and social theories. - Plan, manage and optimise all aspects of research processes within complex and unpredictable contexts in Health Sciences as academic leaders and experts in the field of Gerontology.
+- Analyse and apply specialised problem-solving skills in identifying, conceptualising, designing, and implementing methods of inquiry to address complex and challenging problems within Gerontology with specific reference to the content of bio-medical and social theories. - Design and implement a strategy for the processing and management of information, to conduct a comprehensive review of leading and current research around Gerontology to produce significant insights in bio-medical and social theories. - Engage and initiate in academic and educational discourse to report and defend substantial ideas that are the results of research around Gerontology to produce significant insights in bio-medical and social theories. - Plan, manage and optimise all aspects of research processes within complex and unpredictable contexts in Health Sciences as academic leaders and experts in the field of Gerontology.